openpracticelibrary/openpracticelibrary/src/pages/practice/gems.md

   1. Set a goal - this must be relevant and achievable for both individuals and teams to influence.

-     The goal should be something that it is understood why you are looking to achieve it.
+     The goal should be something that it is understood; why you are looking to achieve it.
 Dream big, envisage the future state, what do you want to see, hear, feel, do?

      NOTE: These do not need measures at this stage.

      Examples: